-Welcome to the Macomb County Professional Learning Communities Weebly where we regard PLCs as the best form of professional learning improved student learning.
+Welcome to the Macomb County Professional Learning Communities Self Help Weebly where we regard PLCs as the best form of professional development for improved student learning.

-We link PLCs to professional learning by defining the PLC process as: Professional learning that views school improvement as preparing teacher teams to quickly reflect and react to their students' learning of the essentials identified by the team.
+We simplify the PLC process by stating: The key to school improvement is getting teacher teams to quickly reflect and react to their students' learning of the standards/competencies identified by the team.
 Everything else is just details.

-The mission of the Macomb PLC Group is, "To serve as a self-help group, the "go to" place for information on ADAPTING the PLC process as professional learning in schools."
+The mission of the Macomb PLC Self Help Group is, "To serve as a self-help group, the "go to" place for information on ADAPTING the PLC process as professional learning in schools."

 The group is a forum for discussing PLC progress and problems.
 We also exchange information through Twitter, email and this weebly.
 We encourage all views - this is not a cult of "Yes" people.

 We stress simplicity and purpose as two keys to successful PLC implementation.

 We recognize the truth in Michael Fullan's statement that "Educational change is technically simple but socially complex."
 While many see value in the theory of PLCs, implementation is a challenge.

 Given this challenge, we have been meeting periodically (since April of 2007) to share implementation successes and struggles.
 This free program continues in 2017-18 with meetings scheduled on the following dates: Jan 9 10 am-noon Room 206 Macomb ISD Feb 27 10 am-noon Room 206 Macomb ISD

 We keep the information exchange flowing by blogging on this site or by emailing/twittering relevant material & blog suggestions to Rick Repicky (addresses below).

 Active blogs on this site include: Blog Topics 1: Purpose, The #1 Motivator PLC Definitions Essentials/Power Standards Evaluations: Schools Grading Leadership: Change Process Leadership: Implementation Team